Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Related Work

-\paragraph{Weakly supervised segmentation} Many weakly supervised methods \cite{ahn2018learning,huang2018weakly,pinheiro2015image,papandreou2015weakly,ahn2019weakly,zhou2018weakly,arun2020weakly} have been proposed for image segmentation.
-Wei et al. \cite{wei2020multi} proposed the first weakly approach for point cloud semantic segmentation, with subcloud-level labels.
-They utilized Class Activation Map (CAM) to generate point-level pseudo labels.
-Some following works \cite{xu2020weakly, wang2020weakly, otoc_Liu_2021_CVPR} are also proposed for weakly semantic segmentation on point clouds.
-Hou et al. \cite{hou2021exploring} designed a pre-training method to assist prediction.
-Tao et al. \cite{tao2020seggroup} proposed Seggroup with graph convolution network (GCN) for instance label propagation.
+\paragraph{Weakly supervised segmentation} Numerous weakly supervised methods have been proposed for image segmentation \cite{ahn2018learning,huang2018weakly,pinheiro2015image,papandreou2015weakly,ahn2019weakly,zhou2018weakly,arun2020weakly}.
+Wei et al. \cite{wei2020multi} proposed the first weakly supervised approach for point cloud semantic segmentation, utilizing Class Activation Map (CAM) to generate point-level pseudo labels with subcloud-level annotations.
+Several subsequent works \cite{xu2020weakly, wang2020weakly, otoc_Liu_2021_CVPR, dong2023weakly} also addressed weakly segmentation on point clouds with lesser supervision.
+There have been limited attempts to solve 3D weakly supervised instance segmentation.
+Hou et al. \cite{hou2021exploring} designed a pre-training method to assist prediction, while Tao et al. \cite{tao2020seggroup} proposed Seggroup with graph convolution network (GCN) for instance label propagation.
+However, Seggroup lacks the ability to learn discriminative features for separating instances.
+Tang et al. \cite{tang20223dwsis} proposed to learn discriminative features and use inter-superpoint affinity for label propagation.
+However, their method did not fully utilize all the spatial information and may affect their performance on ambiguous cases.
+Liao et al. \cite{3d_weak_ins_box} and J. Chibane et al. \cite{chibane2021box2mask} proposed using 3D bounding boxes as supervision.
+However, box annotation provides much richer information than clicking one point per instance, and most non-overlapped objects can already be defined by 3D bounding box.
+This may lessen the significance of their work.

-\paragraph{Random walk} As a well-known graphical model, random walk represents a type of iterative process based on transition probability between graph nodes.
-Its character has been proven to be effective for image segmentation.
-Some works \cite{vernaza2017learning,Bertasius_2017_CVPR} utilized random walk to refine semantic segmentation results.
-Li et al. \cite{Li_2021_CVPR} adopted random walk to smooth the pseudo labels in scene flow estimation.
-In this paper, we propose a novel random walk based method for generating instance clusters on point clouds.